 Yes, it is.

 Educational research continues to show that access to early-childhood education is a critical factor in children’s readiness for school.
 Early-learning research has shown that 85 percent of brain development happens before age 5.
 Clearly, children who have access to early-childhood programs are getting something very beneficial.
 Those who don’t—and access to these programs is often linked to income—are often forced to play catch-up once they get to school.
-And let’s face it: our K-12 system is very good at helping catch-up kids who are very far behind.
+And let’s face it: our K-12 system is not very good at helping catch-up kids who are very far behind.

 The U.S.Census Bureau and child-advocacy organizations regularly publish statistics about early-childhood education.
 For example, the 2010-211 Yearbook published by the National Institute for Early Education Research [NIEER] says that 28 percent of America’s 4-year-olds are enrolled in a state-funded pre-school.
 The Children’s Defense Fund says that 14.2 percent of 3-year-olds are enrolled in state-funded pre-k, Head Start, or special education programs, and that 40.3 percent of 4-year-olds are enrolled in state pre-k, Head Start, or special education programs.
 But both of these reports include footnotes that explain their own incompleteness.
 And if you attempt to drill down to state, local and even school-district levels, the information becomes increasingly unreliable.